Scicom-AI-Enterprise-Organization/Speaker-Diarization/README.md

 ## Metrics
 CER (Character Error Rate) — edit distance between predicted and reference text only, ignoring speakers.
 Measures the ASR quality.
 (Character-level because Chinese has no word spaces; for Malay also report WER, word error rate, since Malay is space-delimited.)
 Lower is better. cpCER (concatenated minimum-permutation CER) — evaluates ASR and diarization jointly.
 Because speaker labels are relative, it tries all permutations of predicted speaker labels and picks the one giving the lowest error (an optimal assignment / Hungarian-style matching), then computes CER on the speaker-attributed transcript.
 This is the headline "whole-system" number.

+Example:
+Ref - [S01] hello there     [S02] good morning;
+Prediction (correct words, but labels swapped) - [S02] hello there     [S01] good morning

 Δcp = cpCER − CER — the extra error introduced purely by getting speakers wrong.
 This is their cleanest measure of diarization quality: if Δcp is near zero, transcription is right and attributed to the right speaker.
 A negative Δcp (they get −2.69 on Alimeeting) is a quirk of the permutation matching — it essentially means speaker attribution added no penalty.

 Table 2.
 Headline results